SkillFactory: Self-Distillation For Learning Cognitive Behaviors: Acknowledgments

 \section{Acknowledgments}

 This work was supported by NSF CAREER Award IIS-2145280, NSF grant IIS-2433071, the NSF AI Institute for Foundations of Machine Learning (IFML), and the NSF under Cooperative Agreement 2421782 and the Simons Foundation grant MPS-AI-00010515 awarded to the NSF-Simons AI Institute for Cosmic Origins — CosmicAI, \url{https://www.cosmicai.org/}.
 JL is supported by the NSERC PGS-D Scholarship.
 This work is also partially supported by the Sloan Foundation and grants from Amazon and Open Philanthropy, and by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) under grant RS-2024-00469482.
-This research has been supported by computing support from the Vista GPU Cluster through the Center for Generative AI (CGAI) and the Texas Advanced Computing Center (TACC) at the University of Texas at Austin, as well as the Torch cluster at NYU.
+This research has been supported by computing support from the Vista GPU Cluster through the Center for Generative AI (CGAI) and the Texas Advanced Computing Center (TACC) at the University of Texas at Austin, a compute grant from NVIDIA, and the Torch cluster at NYU.